Olinda Guterres: Political career

 Guterres first ran for national office in the 2001 East Timorese parliamentary election, as a member of the Christian Democratic Party (PDC), but she was not elected.
 For several years she disputed leadership of the PDC with António Ximenes da Costa, which culminated in the Supreme Court declaring the Costa-led version of the party the official one in 2005.

 She ran again in the 2012 East Timorese parliamentary election, this time as a member of the Kmanek Haburas Unidade Nasional Timor Oan (KHUNTO) party, but the new party did not gain enough votes to enter Parliament.
 However, her party passed the threshold in 2017, with Guterres becoming a member of the National Parliament of East Timor on September 5, 2017.
-In early elections in 2018, she was reelected for a term ending in 2023.
-As of 2020, she was vice president of the Parliament's Commission D, which deals with the economy and development.
+In early elections in 2018, she was reelected for a term ending in 2023, then reelected again that year for a term ending in 2028.
+From 2020 to 2023, she served as vice president of the Parliament's Commission D, which deals with the economy and development.